estafyn/Empire-of-Cards/src/assets/content/Main Storyline Outline.md

 # Main Storyline Outline

-Below is a detailed outline of the key events and beats in the main storyline set in the advanced cassowary civilization of 80,000 BCE.
+Below is a detailed outline of the key events and beats in the main storyline set in the advanced cassowary civilization during the Age of Companies (~140,000 BCE, equivalent to the Victorian/industrial 1700s CE era in cassowary development).
 It's broken into chapters for clarity, highlighting major plot points, NPC interactions, and the transition from free debt-ridden gambler to enslaved convict.

 ---